3geek14/Realms/Omnibus.md

 [Assassin's Blade](#assassins-blade), may accelerate the act of [destroying a body]{.new}.

-After the [body is destroyed the character whose body has been destroyed is rendered soulless.
+After the [body is destroyed, the character whose body has been destroyed is rendered soulless.
 T]{.new}he player of the [soulless]{.new} character must present their character's [soul token]{.new} to the character that just [destroyed their body]{.new}.
 It is